GEM-benchmark/GEM-benchmark.github.io/web/tasks/ASSET.md

 ---
 title: 'ASSET'
 type: Simplification
-motivation: ASSET is a high quality simplification dataset where each source (not simple) sentence is associated with 10 high quality human-written simplifications.
+motivation: ASSET is a high quality simplification dataset where each source (not simple) sentence is associated with 10 human-written simplifications.
 ---

 ## Table of Contents